SabreOSS/conf4j/USERS-GUIDE.md

 ## Overview

-__conf4j__ is a library that allows building object-oriented, type safe configurations.
+__conf4j__ is a library which allows accessing configuration data in object-oriented, type-safe manner.

 _Configuration_ is represented as an interface or abstract class optionally annotated with _conf4j_ annotations.